MND Australia

 Breathing and MND

-Breathing can become difficult with motor neurone disease (MND) as the muscles involved in breathing weaken, but the right support can make breathing easier.
+Breathing can get harder with motor neurone disease (MND).
+This is because the muscles used for breathing weaken.
+The right support can make breathing easier.

-Different kinds of equipment, breathing exercises, assisted coughing techniques and other strategies can help to make a real and positive difference.
+Equipment, breathing exercises, assisted coughing tips and other tools can help to make a real and positive difference.

 Research has confirmed that using non-invasive ventilation (NIV) can increase survival time, in some cases by up to 13 months.

-Two main types of voluntary muscles are involved in normal breathing:
+Two main types of muscles are involved in normal breathing:

 • the diaphragm, which separates the rib cage from the stomach

-MND causes the muscles you have control over to weaken and this includes the muscles involved in breathing – the respiratory muscles.
-More commonly respiratory muscle weakness develops gradually, but can occur suddenly and may even be the first sign of motor neurone disease for some people.
+MND causes the muscles you have control over to weaken.
+This includes the muscles involved in breathing – the respiratory muscles.

-Breathing muscle weakness causes the breaths you take to become shallower than usual.
+When the breathing muscles are weak, the breaths you take are shallower than usual.
 Less air is drawn into the lungs, so less oxygen is absorbed into the blood.
 It is also more difficult to breathe out the carbon dioxide that is produced by the body.

-People with breathing muscle weakness generally find it easier to breathe when they are:
+People with breathing muscle weakness generally find it easier to breathe when they are sitting or standing.

 Generally, sitting or standing is much better than lying flat.
-Standing or sitting helps the downwards movement of the diaphragm necessary for a full breath.
+Standing or sitting helps the downwards movement of the diaphragm needed to take a full breath.

-If your diaphragm is weak, it may not be able to help you breathe effectively when you are asleep.
-Not breathing well during sleep can result in frequent waking during the night.
-Difficulty sleeping during the night can make it much harder to get the rest you need to live well with MND.
+If your diaphragm is weak, it can affect your breathing when you are asleep.
+Not breathing well during sleep can mean you wake up a lot during the night.
+Trouble sleeping at night can make it much harder to get the rest you need.

-Signs that may point to breathing muscle weakness may include physical problems like:
+Signs that you have breathing muscle weakness may include physical problems like:

 • disturbed night sleep or loss of sleep